 - The online module offered by the March of Dimes (book purchase required)

 In validating the apprenticeship model as a valuable form of education and training for midwifery, NARM appreciates the many variations in the preceptor/student relationship.
 NARM has developed materials to help guide preceptors and students through the process of validating knowledge and skills as part of the certification process.
-A preceptor for a NARM PEP applicant …Read more »
+The Portfolio Evaluation Process (PEP) is a […]Read more »

 Professional standards of accountability support midwives to remain active lifelong learners, confirming the ideals of competent practice.
 Accountability provides reassurance to women who choose CPMs as their care providers and to states who utilize the CPM for legal recognition.
 The process validates continued competency and professional conduct.
 In addition to recertification, NARM utilizes three levels of oversight and review of CPM practice: Community Peer Review, Complaint Review, and the Grievance Mechanism